A walk through the logo history of famous brands

 Walking through the logo history of some famous brands is somewhat of a poetic act.
 Whether we like it or not, some brands are directly responsible for what we perceive today as pop culture.
 Their history is, in part, our history.
 We associate certain emotions with logos and brands because we get the feeling that they’ve been around forever.
 I don’t know about you, but I’ve only been along with this world for a few decades.

 In this article, we will take a walk through history to see how today’s logos used to look.
 We take some of them for granted, but I promise that some of them will definitely surprise you.
+All of these brands have rebranded and designed new logos.
+But their original iconic logos tell a great story.
 Let’s embark on our famous brand’s logo history and see what lessons we can learn from them afterward.

 If you were wondering what companies have changed their logo, then look no further than Apple.